markmusic27/learning/typescript/notes/type_system.md

 const red = new Color();
 ```
 In this scenerio, the variable `red` has a type of `Color()`.
 This means that it has access to all of the properties and methods that `Color()`.

+---

+## Where to use Types?

+The answer is plain and simple.
+In TS, types are used everywhere.
+Whether you like it or not, every value has a given type associated with it.
+TS depends types to catch the simple but annoying errors in your code.